Memphis Depay: Atlético Madrid

 On 20 January 2023, Atlético Madrid announced the signing of Memphis on a two-and-a-half-year contract.
 The initial transfer fee was estimated to be over €4 million.
 On 12 February, he scored his first goal in a 1–0 away victory over Celta Vigo.
 On 13 March 2024, Memphis scored the winning goal in the 87th minute in a 2–1 victory over Inter Milan in the Champions League round of 16 second leg, which tied the encounter at 2–2 on aggregate; however, Atlético would later win 3–2 on penalties to advance to the quarterfinals.
 On 22 May 2024, Memphis Depay and Atlético de Madrid agreed to part ways.

 Corinthians

-On September 9, 2024, Brazilian side Corinthians announced the signing of Memphis on a two-year contract.
+On 9 September 2024, Brazilian side Corinthians announced the signing of Memphis on a two-year contract.
 He scored his first goal for the club on 18 October 2024 against Athletico Paranaense.
 On 4 December, he scored twice, which included a free-kick, and assisted Yuri Alberto, as Corinthians beat Bahia 3–0.
+That season, Memphis decisively helped a struggling Corinthians side avoid relegation in the Brasileirão.

+On 16 March 2025, Memphis assisted Yuri Alberto in a 1–0 away victory over Palmeiras in the Paulista Championship final, helping the team secure the title and end a six-year long trophy drought.
+On 30 July, Memphis scored against rivals Palmeiras in the first leg of Copa do Brasil round of 16.
+On 10 December, he scored against the record winner Cruzeiro, helping Corinthians advance to the Copa do Brasil final, which was played against Vasco da Gama.
+After a scoreless home draw, Corinthians went on to face Vasco at the Maracanã, defeating them 2–1, with a goal by Memphis, and won the title for the fourth time in club history.
+On 1 February 2026, he featured in the Supercopa do Brasil, which ended in a 2–0 victory over Flamengo.
+By then, he had earned R$25.2 million in bonuses, while Corinthians reportedly owed him around R$30 million.

+On 11 August 2026, Corinthians announced that they had decided not to renew Depay's contract.
+Depay subsequently accused the club of breaching a previously agreed contract extension, describing its conduct as "unacceptable" and saying he would take action to protect his interests.
+However, the dispute was resolved when Depay agreed to take a significant pay cut, reportedly waiving about R$21 million of the R$75 million owed to him, to remain at Corinthians until 2028.